yanvictords/desenvolvimentoWEB/front/vuejs/README.md

 ```
 Vue CLI v3.0.3
 ?
 Please pick a preset: Manually select features
 ?
-Check the features needed for your project: Babel, Router, Vuex, Linter
+Check the features needed for your project: Babel, Router
 ?
 Use history mode for router?
 (Requires proper server setup for index fallback in production) Yes
 ?
 Pick a linter / formatter config: Standard
 ?
 Pick additional lint features: Lint on save